bailuk/AAT/README.enduser.md

 # Where to find files?
-AAT let's you create and view files in GPX format.
-This files are exchangeable with many other applications.
+AAT lets you create and view files in GPX format.
+These files are exchangeable with many other applications.
 They can also be edited in a text editor.
 These and other files are stored in subdirectories of the data directory.
 You can choose the location of the data directory from the settings.
 The structure of the data directory is as follows: